Emperor Zhao of Han

-Emperor Wu's long reign left the Han Dynasty greatly expanded; however constant warfare had depleted the empire's coffers.
+Emperor Wu's long reign left the Han dynasty greatly expanded; however constant warfare had depleted the empire's coffers.
 Emperor Zhao, under the tutelage of Huo, took the initiative and lowered taxes as well as reducing government spending.
-As a result, citizens prospered and the Han Dynasty enjoyed an era of peace.
+As a result, citizens prospered and the Han dynasty enjoyed an era of peace.
 Emperor Zhao died after reigning for 13 years, at the age of 20.
 He was succeeded by Liu He, Prince of Changyi.

 Birth and childhood

 In 94 BC, then Prince Fuling was born to a favourite concubine of Emperor Wu, Zhao Jieyu (趙婕妤), who carried the title Lady Gouyi.
 Emperor Wu was ecstatic in having a child at his advanced age (62), and because Consort Zhao purportedly had a pregnancy that lasted 14 months, the same length as the mythical Emperor Yao, he named Consort Zhao's palace gate "Gate of Yao's Mother."
 This led to speculation that the Emperor, in favouring Consort Zhao and Prince Fuling, wanted to make Prince Fuling crown prince instead of Crown Prince Liu Ju, the son of Empress Wei Zifu.
 That, in turn, led to conspiracies against Prince Ju and Empress Wei, eventually forcing Prince Ju to pre-emptively rise up in military self-defence in 91 BC.
 Being misunderstood as a revolt, Prince Ju was defeated and went into exile, and both he and Empress Wei committed suicide soon afterwards.

 After Prince Ju's death, Emperor Wu was forced to consider who would make a good heir.
 Liu Dan, the Prince of Yan, was Emperor Wu's oldest surviving son, but Emperor Wu considered both he and his younger brother, Liu Xu, the Prince of Guangling, to be unsuitable, since neither respected the laws of the land.
 Liu Bo, Lady Li's son, had consort kin in the form of his uncle Li Guangli.
 In any case, before Emperor Wu's death, Li Guangli would surrender to the Xiongnu, while Liu Bo predeceased his father.
 Left with no other options, he decided on his youngest son, Prince Fuling, who was only six at that time.
 He therefore also chose a potential regent in Huo Guang, whom he considered to be capable and faithful.
-He also ordered Prince Fuling's mother, Lady Gouyi, arrested and executed, fearing that she would become an uncontrollable empress dowager, like Empress Dowager Lü.
+He also ordered Prince Fuling's mother, Lady Gouyi, arrested and executed, fearing that she would become an all-powerful and uncontrollable empress dowager, like Empress Dowager Lü.
 He entrusted Huo with the regency of Fuling.
 At Huo's suggestion, he also made ethnic Xiongnu official Jin Midi and general Shangguan Jie co-regents.
 He died on 29 March 87 BC, shortly after creating Prince Fuling crown prince two days earlier.
 Fuling then succeeded to the throne as Emperor Zhao at the age of 8.